riverfor/coding-challenge-tools/coding_challenge.md

 You can create a simple express/koa server or use json-server to mock api. https://github.com/typicode/json-server

 **extra requirements:**
- * Display created contracts list in a table form.
+ * Display created contracts list in a table view.
- * Add a chart on create page above create form: you can use ETH/USD exchange from https://www.coinapi.io/ (d3.js, chart.js or any other of your choice)
+ * Add chart(s) using currency exchange rates: you can use ETH/USD exchange from https://www.coinapi.io/ (d3.js, chart.js or any other of your choice)

+The UX/UI is totally up to you.
+If you like, get creative and add additional features a user might find useful!

 You get some extra points for using TypeScript.